-WARNING: It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
+WARNING: Do not allow people to travel in any area of your vehicle that does not have seats and safety belts.
+Riding in a cargo area, inside or outside of the vehicle, is extremely dangerous.
 In a crash, people riding in these areas are more likely to be seriously injured or killed.
-Do not allow people to ride in any area of your vehicle that is not equipped with seats and safety belts.
-Be sure everyone in your vehicle is in a seat and using a safety belt properly.
+Make sure everyone in your vehicle is in a seat and using a safety belt correctly.
+Failure to follow this warning could result in serious personal injury or death.